coding-competitions/sound-bytes/README.md

 ## Judging

-This is a *subjective* competition.
-The winner will be decided by popular vote.
+This is a **subjective** competition, meaning the winner will be decided by popular vote.
+Any eligible voter is welcome vote on any accepted enter, *including their own*.

+Voting method is TBD.

-Anyone who submitted an entry that was accepted is welcome vote on any accepted enter, *including their own*.
+Anyone who submitted an entry that was accepted

-Voting is done by adding a ❤️ reaction to the issue in which the enty was submitted.
-Eligible voters may vote on any number of entries.
-Reactions added by non-eligible voters will not be considered for the purposes of vote counting.
-The cut-off date for votes shall be Friday, Dec 7, 2018.
+The final vote count shall be taken on Friday, Dec 7, 2018.
+Votes submitted after this date shall not be counted.

 The entry that receives the most votes shall be declared the winner.
 In the event of a tie, the entry with the fewer source bytes shall be declared the winner.